logto-io/rfcs/draft/0001-organization.md

 ### 7.1.
 ID token size

-The ID token size may be increased due to the new claims.
-In a multi-tenant environment, the ID token size may be increased significantly if the user has a large number of memberships and roles.
+The introduction of new claims may increase the size of the ID token.
+In a multi-tenant environment, the ID token size may significantly increase if the user has numerous memberships and roles.

-To mitigate this issue, the OP MAY only return the organization claims when the client requests the [Userinfo Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) with the `organization` scope.
+To mitigate this issue, the OP MAY choose to include organization claims in the ID token only when the client requests the [Userinfo Endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) with the `organization` scope.

 ### 7.2.
 Allowed dynamic scopes

-Although the permissions are predefined in the organization template, it is also required for OAuth 2.0 to specify all the scopes to request in the beginning of the authorization flow.
-However, the client may not know the exact scopes that the user needs to perform the action in the organization context.
+Although permissions are predefined in the organization template, OAuth 2.0 requires specifying all scopes at the beginning of the authorization flow.
+However, clients may not know the exact scopes needed to perform actions within an organization context.

-So in the new grant type, it is not required to specify the exact scopes that specified in the authorization request, but it is required to specify the scopes for the token request.
+Therefore, in the new grant type, specifying the exact scopes from the authorization request is not mandatory, but specifying the scopes for the token request is required.

-We treat it as a balance between the security and usability.
-It not only allows the client to request the scopes based on the latest information, without the need to request the authorization again (often lead to a bad experience), but also enables the possibility to extend the user's permissions on the fly.
+This approach strikes a balance between security and usability.
+It allows clients to request scopes based on the latest information without the need for additional authorization requests (which often leads to a poor user experience) and enables the extension of user permissions on-the-fly.

-It's worth noting that the authorization server will always down-scope the request based on the user's permissions, and the access token can have a short lifetime to mitigate the risk of the dynamic scopes.
+It's important to note that the authorization server will always limit the requested scopes based on the user's permissions, and access tokens may have a short lifespan to mitigate the risk associated with dynamic scopes.

 ### 7.3.
 The absence of resource indicators

-[Resource Indicators](https://www.rfc-editor.org/rfc/rfc8707.html) defines a standard way to request access tokens for a specific resource, and it is very useful for multiple API endpoints that have different permissions.
-However, how to apply this concept to organization is still unclear and needs further discussion.
+[Resource Indicators](https://www.rfc-editor.org/rfc/rfc8707.html) define a standardized way to request access tokens for specific resources, which is particularly useful for multiple API endpoints with varying permissions.
+However, applying this concept to organizations remains unclear and requires further discussion.

 ## 8. Rationale and alternatives

-The concept of organization has been widely used in modern SaaS applications (names may vary, such as workspace, project, etc.), such as Slack, GitHub, and Google Workspace.
-There are also a lot of our users requesting this feature.
+The concept of organizations is prevalent in modern SaaS applications, known by various names like workspaces, projects, and more, as seen in Slack, GitHub, and Google Workspace.
+Many of our users have expressed the need for this feature, making it a crucial addition to Logto.

-After researching, we found organization is a must-have feature for Logto, and with its support, numerous businesses and companies can get ready for multi-tenancy with minimal effort.

-During the discussion, there were two aspects that we found alternatives:
+During discussions, two key aspects emerged:

 **Implementation**

-The identity model of Logto Cloud is already a typical multi-tenant model, and we leveraged Resource Indicators to support it.
-However, we met two issues:
+Logto Cloud already follows a typical multi-tenant model for identity, and we initially used Resource Indicators to support it.
+However, we encountered two challenges:

-- We need to duplicate the same set of permissions and roles for each tenant (organization), which is not scalable and maintainable.
+- Duplicating permissions and roles for each tenant (organization) proved to be unscalable and difficult to maintain.
-- There's no link between the identity and the resource, which requires the user to perform at least two authentication requests to get the access token for a specific tenant.
+- There was no direct connection between an identity and the resources the identity has access to, requiring users to perform at least two authentication requests to obtain an access token for a specific tenant.

 **Role-based access control**

-Some solution directly use the tenant-level roles and permissions definition for organizations, which means a permission belongs to a specific resource, and the "organization template" also includes the resource information.
+Some solutions directly use tenant roles and permissions for organizations, implying that permissions are tied to specific resources.

-This approach may be easier to implement, but it can confuse the users and developers due to the ambiguity of the borders between the organization and the resource.
+While this approach may be simpler to implement, it can confuse users and developers due to the blurred boundaries between organizations and resources.

-In this spec, we define the organization template as a tenant-level resource, and the organization permissions and roles are only defined in the organization template.
-This approach can make the organization concept more clear, decoupled, and easy to understand.
-The organization feature can be completely independent and unplugged without affecting the existing resources.
+In this specification, we introduce the organization template as a tenant-level resource, with organization permissions and roles exclusively defined within it.
+This approach clarifies the organization concept, decouples it from resources, and ensures that the organization feature can function independently without affecting existing resources.

 ## 9. Future possibilities

-There are still a lot of possibilities for organization, and we can discuss them in the future:
+There are numerous possibilities for expanding the concept of organizations in the future, including:

-- Support other identity types (e.g. service accounts).
+- Support for other identity types, such as service accounts.
-- Support multiple organization templates in a tenant.
+- Support for multiple organization templates within a tenant.
-- Support organization-level roles and permissions.
+- Implementation of organization-level roles and permissions.
-- Support resource indicators for organization.
+- Exploring resource indicators for organizations.